Althorp House, in Northamptonshire, is where the late Princess Diana grew up, and has been in the Spencer family for decades.

 She said, "The portraits on the walls and the furniture around me are a constant reminder that I am a tiny part of a very big lineage.
 I hope that I can make a small contribution to the continuation of that legacy."

-Charles and Karen also share a daughter, Lady Charlotte Diana Spencer, who is 7 years old.
+Charles and Karen also share a daughter, Lady Charlotte Diana Spencer, who is nine years old.

 Can I visit Althorp House?

-Yes – normally, parts of the stately home are open for visitors, having reopened for public visits just last summer.
+Yes—parts of the stately home are open for visitors, having opened for public visits in summer 2019.